filestack/filestack-js/README.md

 <a name="module_filestack..init.pick"></a>

 ### client.pick([options]) ⇒ <code>Promise</code>
-Opens the picker UI widget.
-The code is loaded dynamically from the Filestack CDN.
+Attaches and opens the picker UI in the current DOM.

 **Resolve**: <code>object</code> - Object contains keys `filesUploaded` and `filesFailed` which are both arrays of file metadata.
 **Params**